laptop keyboard Computers & Technology

 Google Home/Assistant Privacy - See Smart Speaker Privacy, below.

-Guide to Cables, Connectors and Ports - This handy illustrated guide shows many different kinds of computer, audio, & video connections and explains what each one is for.
-(2017, Hewlett-Packard).
+Guide to Cables, Connectors and Ports UPDATED LINK!
+[Archived page (2017)] - This handy illustrated guide shows many different kinds of computer, audio, & video connections and explains what each one is for.
+See also Complete Guide to Monitor Cable Types NEW! and related articles on cables, ports, adapters and more (2025, Hewlett-Packard).

 Internet of Things - See Internet of Things (IoT), below.